 The near-term market: quantum computing

 Quantum computers based on superconducting qubits or topological qubits operate at temperatures in the low millikelvin range.
 Reaching those temperatures requires dilution refrigerators using helium-3.
-The major suppliers (Bluefors, Oxford Instruments, FormFactor) have substantial backlogs as quantum-computing companies build out infrastructure.
+The major suppliers (Bluefors, Oxford Instruments, FormFactor, Maybell Quantum) have substantial backlogs as quantum-computing companies build out infrastructure.
+Bluefors, the largest single supplier, has shipped over 1,500 dilution refrigerators worldwide, with over 700 active research-facility installations as of 2023, and is the supplier behind both IBM’s Quantum System Two and the platform underpinning Google’s Willow chip.

-The publication's view on this: the quantum-computing case is the case that is actually being made by money, not just by rhetoric.
-It is much weaker than the fusion case in long-run scale, but it is real in the near term.
+What this is and is not.
+The quantum-computing case is the case that is actually being made by money, not just by rhetoric.
+It is much weaker than the fusion case in long-run scale — if D-³He fusion ever does work at commercial scale, the helium-3 demand would dwarf cryogenics by orders of magnitude — but the fusion case is decades-out at best, on most published readings of the physics, and the cryogenics case is now.
 It would not justify the lunar industrial infrastructure that the strong fusion case is used to support.
-It might justify a more modest extraction-and-export operation at a small number of sites.
-Whether it does justify that is a question for capital allocators, not for the publication.
+It might justify a more modest extraction-and-export operation at a small number of sites, with the customer identified, the volumes quantified, and the supply-chain integration already underway.
+Whether it does justify that is a question for capital allocators — people like the Bluefors-Interlune partners, who are making it.

 What the publication concludes